tigerkelly/KioskTiger/README.md

 # KioskTiger
 A RPi Kiosk mode without X11 or Wayland using Javafx webview.

-This should work on RPI 3/4/5 with raspian 64bit OS.
+This should work on RPI 3/4/5 with raspian 64bit full OS.

 This code uses the JavaFX WebView widget and the Monocle/glass feature of Java 11.
 No need to have X11 or Wayland installed.
 This uses the Linux frame buffer instead of X11 or Wayland.

-For the RPi 4 SBC use the Raspian 64 bit OS.
+For the RPi 4 SBC use the Raspian 64bit full OS.
 You can find many online tutorials on how to install it.

-The update your OS.
+Then update your OS.

 	sudo apt update
  	sudo apt -y full-upgrade
   	sudo reboot

 Once installed you can use the following command to disable the X11 and Wayland GUI interface.
-Only needed if you choose an OS with X11 or Wayland installed.

 	sudo raspi-config

 	System Options -> Boot / Auto login -> Console Autologin

+ Or use comman line

+ 	sudo

 The Java version has to be version 11, use the following link to get it.
 Later versions do not have Monocle/glass :(